 teenage engineering

 Each time we get a bit of teenage engineering kit, it takes us on a journey during our review.
 The Swedish company seems to make just about anything they feel like making – which includes everything from serious, albeit quirky music devices – to adorable record cutters and singing dolls.
-This playful variety is what defines the brand – and what makes the brand.
-Reviewing their more “serious” products in the past – we’ve still stumbled upon heaps and heaps of personality.
-It’s certainly interesting and charming to see a brand push out products they truly want to.

 Great gear comes pack with an array of connectivity options.
 No matter how powerful or great a piece of kit it on its own – mixing and matching it in different and surprising combinations can greatly extend the sonic potential and uniqueness of sound produced.